Meet Abbotsford Care's Senior Management Team

 I trained as a nurse in Glasgow then moved overseas working in hospitals in the Middle East and with children in the Far East before returning to England and working with older people in a care home on the south coast.
 Like all staff, I aim to update my knowledge and skills to provide best practice and have over the years updating my nursing certificate by completing a BSc advanced nursing degree, a post graduate management diploma and a BA degree covering needs of people with disabilities / difficulties.

-Alyson Vale - Business Development Manager
+Alyson Vale - Business and Operations Director

-Fiona Feenie - Continuous Improvement Manager
+Fiona Feenie - Support Services Manager

 After leaving School in 1980, I worked in a private industry for 10 years, where my claim to fame was meeting Sir Alan Sugar – no he didn’t fire me!
 I then commenced a 28 year period of employment with Fife Council.
 I originally started off in the Finance Department, where it was recognised that I had an interest in Social care and was approached to work in Social Work Contracts for a 6 month period.
 This lasted 23 years.
 Amongst many of the roles I have undertaken, the last 10 years or so have been involved in Continuous Improvements within the Service.
 I am passionate about residents receiving quality care in the best of environments.

-Mark Swatton - Clinical Goverence Manager
+Hazel Dunsmuir - Clinical Services Manager